openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getMediaBase64(resId: number): Promise&lt;string&gt;

 Obtains the Base64 code of the image corresponding to the specified resource ID.
-This method uses a promise to return the result.
+This API uses a promise to return the result.

 **System capability**: SystemCapability.Global.ResourceManager